ivandustin/seeds/README.md

 ###### John 15:12

-This is my commandment, that you shall love one another, just as I loved you.
+This is my commandment, that you shall love one another, just as I love you.